DKTJONATHAN/TheReport/src/content/posts/tiktok-begging-syndicate-kenyan-creators-emotional-appeals-millions.md

 ## The Mechanics of TikTok LIVE Gifting

 TikTok LIVE gifting operates through a straightforward system.
 Creators reaching 1,000 followers can host streams where viewers purchase coins using M-Pesa or cards.
-These coins buy virtual gifts—roses worth KSh 10-50 each, lions valued at KSh 300 and above.
+These coins buy virtual gifts (roses worth KSh 10-50 each, lions valued at KSh 300 and above).
 TikTok retains approximately 50% before creators withdraw the remainder.

 Streamers employ several proven strategies.
 They set "Live Goals" displaying gift targets like "50 roses for school fees" or "10 lions for medical costs."
 Battles pit creators against competitors for five-minute contests, with pre-arranged supporter groups amplifying participation.
 Occasional "nyota" moments occur when high-value gifters appear unexpectedly, sometimes from overseas.